PixarAnimationStudios/OpenUSD/README.md

 Supported Platforms
 -------------------

-USD is currently supported on Linux platforms and has been built and tested on CentOS 7 and RHEL 7.
+USD is primarily developed on Linux platforms (CentOS 7), but is built, tested and supported on macOS and Windows.

-We are actively working on porting USD to both Windows and Mac platforms (Please see [VERSIONS.md](VERSIONS.md) for explicitly tested versions).
-Support for both platforms should be considered experimental at this time.
-Currently, the tree will build on Mac and Windows, but only limited testing has been done on these platforms.
+Please see [VERSIONS.md](VERSIONS.md) for explicitly tested versions.

 Dependencies
 ------------